BOXGENERAL/CorporateProject/README.md

 # CorporateProject
-do not download txt file, download would mess up all the texts use copy if you want
+do not download txt file.
+download mess up all the texts. use copy if you want.

 jobs:
 -comments